 - Puff pastry asparagus and ham wraps – tender asparagus and tasty slices of ham wrapped in puff pastry.

 Ham and Cheese Pinwheels

-- 1 cup Self-raising flour
+- 1 cup / 140 grams self-raising flour

-- 1 cup Greek yoghurt
+- 1 cup / 240 ml Greek (or natural) yoghurt approximately (you may need less)

 - Extra flour for rolling

 - Salt to taste

 - 1 small egg for egg washing (optional)

 - Preheat oven to 200 degrees C. (400 degrees F / gas mark 6)